Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 PLACES TO SEE IN 8 DAYS

-With 8 days in Montenegro, you can add this place to your itinerary that is quite under the radar, and for this, it is time to head back south.
+With 8 days in Montenegro, explore a place that is quite under the radar.
+For this, it is time to head back south.

 Lake Skadar / Rijeka Crnojevića (1 Day)

-Another beautiful place to visit is Lake Skadar.
-Getting there is an experience in itself – the definition of “narrow mountain streets.”
+Another beautiful place is Lake Skadar.
+Getting there is an experience in itself – this is what you call “narrow mountain roads.”
 However, it is not very busy, so it is a nice, smooth drive.
 And let´s not forget the views!
 The scenery is epic.
 Skadar Lake is the biggest lake in the Balkans – even spilling over into Albania.
-The most famous place to visit here is probably the horseshoe viewpoint – and though there is a hotel, it really was not busy.
+The most famous place to visit here is probably the Horseshoe Viewpoint.

 To get here, do not take the E80.
 Instead, drive towards Rijeka Crnojevića, and you’ll find the viewing area a few kilometers after/before the village.